PrakashKoneru/angularProject/README.md

 # angularProject
-This Project renders some data and display it in a table.
+This Project renders some data and display it in a table using Angular 1.x.
 All the data in the table can be searched or sorted.